Degree Requirements & Academic Guidelines

 |7.
 Meet Comprehensive Requirements||During semester of anticipated graduation|

-- Each student is responsible for contacting his/her graduate advisor for the specific program requirement deadlines.
+- Each student is responsible for contacting their graduate advisor for the specific program requirement deadlines.
 A student is required to complete master's level graduate work within a six-year period, measured from the date of initial enrollment for graduate credit in a particular degree program and within an eight-year period for doctoral level graduate work.

 - Students must be enrolled in at least one course (one credit hour or more) in both the semester of graduation and the semester in which the comprehensive requirements are met.
 Completing a course for which a grade of IP was given in a previous semester does not constitute enrollment.